 With regard to the closed case, it is sufficient to note that in Proposition \ref{GT-bounds} the role of color 4 can be taken by any other color.

 From the above results it follows that, as already stated in the Introduction, the regular genus turns out to yield an estimation of the trisection genus.

-{\it Proof of Theorem \ref{intro:theorem}.\ } The claims are proved by considering the upper bounds of Corollary \ref{trisection_vs_regular-genus} and, in the case of boundary homeomorphic to a connected sum of (orientable or non-orientable) sphere bundles over $\mathbb S^1$, by the subsequent application of Theorem \ref{trisection_from_gem-induced}.
+{\it Proof of Theorem \ref{intro:theorem}.\ } The claims are proved through the upper bounds of Corollary \ref{trisection_vs_regular-genus} and, in the case of boundary homeomorphic to a connected sum of (orientable or non-orientable) sphere bundles over $\mathbb S^1$, the subsequent application of Theorem \ref{trisection_from_gem-induced}.